-Macro-enabling a program can make it more complicated to debug.
-Fortunately, there is a debug feature in the macro package that can make debugging easier.
+An R macro program can have different kinds of errors than a regular R program.
+Fortunately, there is a debug feature in the macro package that can make debugging a macro-enabled program easier.

 to TRUE, the debug parameter will send debugging information to the